FoxIDs Control

 Master tenant access rights

-The master tenant access rights is at the same time both scopes and roles.
+The master tenant access rights are both scopes and roles.

 |